sidgleyandrade/crawler-twitter/README.md

     $ ./crawler-twitter-cfg-env.sh

 ### no Virtualenv

-* To install all python modules  (requirements.txt)
+* To install all python libraries  (requirements.txt)

 ## Usage